university furniture

 In Building 324, there are different teaching zones, study environments, office zones, and public functions such as exhibitions and lounges.
 We have created furniture for all the zones.
 Between zones, there are green atriums with high ceilings, where there is room for interdisciplinarity communities for students and researchers.
 The atrium’s trees create a competitive indoor climate and compelling learning environments.

 Our furniture has robust and simple looks with surfaces such as wood and textiles in strong colors.
 With its unique design, the furniture is recognizable throughout the building’s different spaces, creating presence and warmth in the building.
 The furniture is ergonomically correct and flexible, so it can be easily adapted to emerging needs in the building.
 In addition, we have integrated specially designed lamps, charging stations, and network connections in all furniture units.
-With this interior, the building becomes a new physical and digital meeting place where researchers and students can have discussions and think innovatively.
+With this interior, the building becomes a physical and digital meeting place where researchers and students can have discussions and think innovatively.

 University furniture for different zones

 In the teaching zones, we have created furniture that supports the students’ needs and challenges them digitally and design-wise, so that they get maximum learning.
-This is supported by the interior’s flexibility and a new IT interface that increases the interaction between teachers and students – and between the students themselves.
+This is supported by the interior’s flexibility and an IT interface that increases the interaction between teachers and students – and between the students themselves.

 After classes, the students can break out into the break-out zones that are located close to the teaching zones under the tall trees of the large atrium.
 Here, there is room for group work and problem-solving.
 We have furnished the zones with study units that can accommodate six students.
 The modules consist of a table surrounded by integrated benches where students can look each other in the eye and discuss the issue in depth.